escallic/js2uml/README.md

 ## Description
 js2uml has been developed using [PlantUML](https://plantuml.com), [Esprima](https://esprima.org), and [Graphviz](http://www.graphviz.org/) by [imfly](https://github.com/imfly).

 This repository aims to maintain the project by adding compatibility.
-Perl scripts are introduced for preparing the input source before it is parsed using an abstract syntax tree.
-Nonetheless, the scripts use regular expressions that can be turned into Esprima calls.
+Perl scripts are introduced for preparing the input source before it is parsed by Esprima.
+Nonetheless, the scripts use regular expressions that can be observed for building abstract syntax trees.

 ## Clone Project